Judiciary Committee advances Catholic judge over Democrats’ objections

 The committee also split along party lines in approving Michigan Supreme Court Justice Joan Larsen to serve on the 6th U.S. Circuit Court of Appeals.

 Both of Michigan’s Democratic senators acquiesced in her nomination, but committee Democrats weren’t assuaged.
-Sen. Mazie Hirono, Hawaii Democrat, said she worried about Justice Larsen’s treatment of the LGBT community and womens’ reproductive rights.
+Sen. Mazie Hirono, Hawaii Democrat, said she worried about Justice Larsen’s treatment of the LGBT community and women’s reproductive rights.

 Ms. Hirono also took issue with Mr. Trump’s nominee to lead the Civil Rights Division of the Justice Department, Eric Dreiband, saying he didn’t have enough of a civil rights record.